mixxxdj/manual/source/chapters/setup.rst

 This chapter describes the most common hardware setups to serve as examples.
 We will go over the setup of soundcards, controllers, and timecode records/CDs.

-Headphone cueing, or just cueing, is previewing the next track you would like to mix in your headphones.
-The audience will not hear what you are cueing in your headphones.
-Being able to cue is a crucial aspect of DJing that separates DJing from merely making a playlist.
+Headphone cueing, or just cueing, is a crucial aspect of DJing that separates DJing from merely making a playlist.
+Headphone cueing allows you to preview the next track you would like to mix in your headphones.
+The audience will not hear what you are cueing in your headphones until you decide to mix it in.

 In order to use headphone cueing, you will need at least 2 separate audio outputs, typically provided by a USB soundcard (also known as an “audio interface”).
 The headphone jack on most laptops is not a second audio output.
-Rather, plugging headphones into the jack simply redirects the laptop's single stereo output to your headphones.
-However, a splitter cable can be used to separate the stereo output of a headphone jack into two separate mono outputs for headphone cueing.
+Rather, plugging headphones into the jack simply redirects the laptop's single stereo output from its speakers to your headphones.
+A splitter cable can be used to separate the stereo output of a headphone jack into two separate mono outputs for headphone cueing, but it is recommended to use a sound card with at least four mono outputs (for two stereo pairs).
+Such sound cards tend to be higher quality than those built into laptops and allow your mix to be enjoyed in stereo by your audience.

-Unlike some proprietary DJ systems, Mixxx can use any soundcard and any :term:`MIDI<MIDI controller>` or :term:`HID` controller that your :term:`OS <operating system>` has drivers to use.
+Unlike some proprietary DJ systems, Mixxx can use any soundcard and any :term:`MIDI` or :term:`HID` controller that your :term:`OS <operating system>` has drivers to use.
 Mixxx can use multiple audio devices simultaneously.
 Depending on your budget and application area, your sound setup and requirements may vary.
-This section provides useful information for club, hobby and radio DJs alike.
+This section provides useful information for club, hobby, and radio DJs alike.

 .. seealso:: The `Mixxx DJ Hardware Guide
              <http://mixxx.org/wiki/doku.php/hardware_compatibility>`_